-This report is printed with non-VOC ink for paper certified by the Forest Stewardship Council® (FSC®), an international labeling scheme that provides a credible guarantee that the raw materials used in the product come from an environmentally managed forest.
+This report is printed with non-VOC ink for paper certified by the Forest Stewardship Council® (FSC®), an international labeling scheme that provides a credible guarantee primarily on environmental and social matters and to supplement the integrated report. that the raw materials used in the product come from an environmentally managed forest.